Photo by Angela Lansbury. Copyright.

 You never know what you will see travelling to visit a friend.
 People I have known for years.

 This creature is fairy sleepy during the day.
-Unlike the geckos we had on the walls indoors and outdoors, in Singapore, which after a rest, watching you, would suddenly race off.
+Unlike the geckos we had on the walls indoors and outdoors, in Singapore, which, after a rest, watching you, would suddenly race off.

 I recall the tiny ones on Greek islands at hotels with remote bedrooms.
-I was scared shocke, when the little things leaped off the wall onto my bedding or pillow, disappeared under bed clothes, or jumped out of a shoe under the bed, then disappeared behind or into another shoe.
-Other guests and hotel management could not understand why I was alarmed, and assured me, 'They are harmless.'
+I was scared shocked, when the little things leaped off the wall onto my bedding or pillow, disappeared under bed clothes.
+Another alarmed me when it jumped out of a shoe under the bed, then disappeared behind or into another shoe.

-Having studies NLP (neuro linguistic programming, I know to talk to the creature, indirectly to my own brain, telling it, 'Don't worry, the big lady human won't hurt you.'
+Having studies NLP (neuro linguistic programming), I know to talk to the creature, indirectly to my own brain, telling it, 'Don't worry, the big lady human won't hurt you.'

 My host saw them on a tour with a guide, from about ten feet away.
 'You don't wander around on your own.'